 Edible bananas have been cultivated to be virtually seedless; they are thus usually replicated by vegetative means.
 The regular system of banana propagation used by farmers in the Terai is through planting rhizomes sourced from a mother plant.
 This is quite limited in terms of the number of plants that can be obtained.
 It is however possible to replicate banana germplasm (genetic material) in a laboratory, and thus create large numbers of plantlets very rapidly.
 These tiny plantlets can be grown on in a nursery and be ready to plant out in a field within six months.
 Helvetas approached a company (Nepal BioTech Ltd) interested in developing such an enterprise, linked them to specialist advice, and accompanied them in the process of setting up a tissue culture laboratory on the outskirts of Kathmandu.
-The banana varieties chosen (William Hybrid, Malbhog and Grand Nain [G9]) correspond to those most demanded in the market.
-Furthermore, following negotiations with the Nepal government supported by Helvetas, these varieties are now all government endorsed.
+The banana variety chosen (William Hybrid and G corresponded to that most demanded in the market.
 In the Terai, we worked with individuals interested in setting up private banana nurseries using plantlets purchased from the company, and with farmers who wanted establish banana plantations.